pberlandier/dual-model/README.md

 Once the dual view is adopted, an optimized implementation can be selected.
 In our example, the collection of boolean values for a property can be efficiently represented using a Java Bitset.
 Such an implementation is compact in memory and allows to perform batch logical operations on properties.

 For categorical (non-boolean) properties, we can keep a bit-set implementation by using technique such as one-hot encoding, commonly used for machine learning models.

+The projects in this repo are based on ODM 8.10.4.